Cartels

 What is a cartel?

 A cartel is an illegal agreement between competitors which restricts competition.
 Cartels are often difficult to detect because the cartel members have a common interest in keeping the agreement secret.
+In addition to cartels, there are also other types of agreements that restrict competition between businesses.

-In the following, you can read about the most common kinds of infringements of the Danish Competition Act.
 If you have experienced one or more of the following indications, we would very much like to hear from you.

 Types of cartel agreements